3.6 OIG Compliance & Provider Self-Disclosure

 The Annual OIG Work Plan

-The OIG publishes a Work Plan that it updates throughout the year.
-It lists the audits, evaluations, and investigations the OIG plans to conduct — for example, scrutiny of specific high-risk codes, telehealth billing, evaluation and management upcoding, or particular payer programs.
-The Work Plan is essentially a roadmap of where enforcement attention is heading, and compliance teams use it to focus internal audits on the same risk areas.
+The OIG publishes a Work Plan, updated monthly, listing the audits, evaluations, and investigations it plans to conduct — for example, scrutiny of telehealth billing, evaluation-and-management upcoding, specific high-risk HCPCS codes, or particular payer programs.
+Think of it as a roadmap of where enforcement attention is heading.
+Compliance teams mirror it: when the Work Plan flags a code or service, the practice audits that exact area internally before the OIG does.

 The Seven Elements of an Effective Compliance Program

-- Written policies, procedures, and standards of conduct that define expected behavior.
+- Written policies, procedures, and standards of conduct defining expected behavior.

 - A designated compliance officer (and often a compliance committee) with authority and resources.

-- Effective training and education for staff on billing rules and compliance expectations.
+- Effective training and education on billing rules and compliance expectations.

-- Effective lines of communication, including a confidential way to report concerns (such as a hotline).
+- Effective lines of communication, including a confidential reporting channel (a hotline).

 - Internal monitoring and auditing to detect billing errors and risk areas.

-- Prompt response to detected problems and corrective action to fix root causes and prevent recurrence.
+- Prompt response to detected problems and corrective action addressing root causes.

-A biller is most directly involved in elements 3, 5, and 7 — training, auditing claims, and correcting errors that audits uncover.
+A biller is most directly involved in elements 3, 5, and 7 — being trained, auditing claims, and correcting the errors audits uncover.

 Exclusion Lists and the LEIE

-The OIG maintains the List of Excluded Individuals and Entities (LEIE) — a database of people and organizations excluded from participation in federal health care programs because of fraud, patient abuse, or other disqualifying conduct.
+The OIG maintains the List of Excluded Individuals and Entities (LEIE) — a database of people and organizations excluded from federal health care programs for fraud, patient abuse, license loss, or other disqualifying conduct.

 - A provider may not bill federal programs for items or services furnished, ordered, or prescribed by an excluded person.